Andyinater/AutoGen_MemoryManager/README.md

 A text file serves as the "Long Term Memory".
 It contains a series of thoughts/ideas/memories seperated by a delimiter, in this case '|'.
 An example of a semi-populated memory could be: "Users name is Andy| User is allergic to peanuts, shellfish| User likes heavy metal music|"

 ## Agents
 There are two Agents: The ConversingAgent, and the MemoryManagerAgent.
 They work hand-in-hand to both maintain a smooth conversation with the user while managing memories in the background.
+Take note of the system prompts for the ConversingAgent and MemoryManagerAgent - they are critically important to how the system runs.

 ### ConversingAgent
 The ConversingAgent (CA) chats with the User, maintaining a helpful assistant persona.
 It is given access to two functions: `write_to_memory_intent` and `read_from_memory_intent`.